tendermint/tendermint/docs/architecture/adr-016-protocol-versions.md

 ## Changelog

-- 11-11-2020: Add RPC version
-    - and address ABCI Version
+- 11-11-2020: Address both RPC and ABCI versioning
 - 18-09-2018: Updates after working a bit on implementation
     - ABCI Handshake needs to happen independently of starting the app conns so we can see the result
     - Add question about ABCI protocol version